brianbartilet/harqis-demo-generic-framework/README.md

      pytest
      ```
 **Generate The Demo**:
-- Run the demo script, this will copy files to the current directory from the `demo` directory.
+- Run the `get_started.py` script, this will add the `demo` directory along with templates and docs.
      ```sh
      python get_started.py
      ```